Infographic by Petworld.ie.

 Guinea Pigs need an elevated, dry and warm home safe from predators and filled with stimulation and comfort.
 Always make sure to place a shelter in their home, somewhere filled with hay where they can rest or spend some time apart.
 Create an exercise area filled with tubes and tunnels and boxes to allow them to explore and have fun.
 Do not keep your Guinea Pig in a garage or shed with vehicles, the exhaust fumes will have a detrimental effect on their health.
 If you keep them outside, make sure their hutch is weatherproof, but they’ll need to be relocated during terrible weather and the colder months.
 If kept indoors, they’ll need a spacious home, somewhere quiet and away from radiators but still warm, and away from poisonous plants or any other animals.

 Rabbit Hutches are easy to buy and come in a variety of sizes and shapes with weatherproof materials and covers.
-Rabbits can remain outside all year around, or you can keep them indoors or only bring them in during the colder months.
+Rabbits can remain outside all year round, or you can keep them indoors or only bring them in during the colder months.
 There’re a lot of choices available.
 Ideally, your rabbit hutch should be large enough to provide a ‘house’ area that you can fill with bedding where your rabbit can sleep securely.
 This area should be raised up from the ground to avoid damp and cold.
-There should also be a ladder to give your rabbit access to the closed off run or even the garden.
+There should also be a ladder to give your rabbit access to the closed-off run or even the garden.
 Rabbits like to be active.